-One of Michigan's oldest state parks, located along the sandy shores of Lake Huron, Harrisville State Park is one of Michigan's best destinations for outdoor lovers.
+One of Michigan's oldest state parks, located along the sandy shores of Lake Huron, Harrisville State Park is also one of Michigan's best destinations for outdoor lovers.
 Established in 1921, as part of the inaugural batch of state parks following the inception of the Michigan State Parks Commission, the park is spread across 107 acres of beach, hardwood forests, and rocky landscapes, providing visitors with a diverse range of recreational activities.

 Located in Harrisville Township, Michigan, visitors to the region enjoy the park's breathtaking views of Lake Huron, as well as a vast array of animal and plant species that are native to the region.
-Bird species like warblers, woodpeckers, wrens and sparrows can all be easily spotted by hikers as well as small mammals like foxes, hares and badgers.
+Bird species like warblers, woodpeckers, wrens, and sparrows can all be easily spotted by hikers as well as small mammals like foxes, hares and badgers.

 There are various other recreational options available to park visitors.
-History buffs can take a trip to the 150 year old Sturgeon Point Lighthouse with numerous trails also providing hikers with different views of the Park and its many attractions.
-For RV campers, Harrisville State Park is a wonderful resort with the park's unique appeal and attractions making it a must visit for all outdoor lovers.
+History buffs can take a trip to the 150-year-old Sturgeon Point Lighthouse with numerous trails also providing hikers with different views of the Park and its many attractions.
+For RV campers, Harrisville State Park is a wonderful resort with the park's unique appeal and attractions making it a must-visit for all outdoor lovers.

 RV Rentals in Harrisville State Park

 Harrisville State Park can easily be accessed by foot or vehicle off U.S Route 23 in Alcona County.
 All vehicles with adequate licenses and a Recreation Passport have easy access into the park with tiled roads taking you to other parts of the park.

 Vehicles are not allowed on trails or off-road.
 Transportation is easy within the resort as there are no other internal restrictions on any vehicle passed fit to enter the park so you'll be able to get around the Park easily whether in your RV, on foot or any other vehicle.